List of The Lion King (franchise) characters: Kiros' Pride

-Kiros' Pride, also known as the Outsiders, is a group of supporting antagonists in the 2024 Disney photorealistic CGI film Mufasa: The Lion King.
+Kiros' Pride, also known as the Outsiders, is a group of supporting antagonists in the 2024 film Mufasa: The Lion King.
 Those dangerous white lions, being born in different prides and later banished for fur colour, they wipe out other lions to become the only rulers to start with the young.
 Because they stalk around with Kiros, his sisters are accompanied by 16 lionesses in the pride minus Kiros, Shaju, and Azibo.